CALIFORNIA MARINE PROTECTED AREA OUTREACH AND EDUCATION SMALL GRANTS PROGRAM, ROUND 3

 - California Native American Tribes or tribal organizations.

-Smaller grants of $5,000 – $25,000 will also be available to support projects that maintain momentum for programs that were either funded in Rounds 1 or 2 of the MPA Outreach and Education Small Grants Program, or programs that are already established, especially those focused on K-12 education.
+Smaller grants of $5,000 – $25,000 are also be available to support projects that maintain momentum for programs that were either funded in Rounds 1 or 2 of the MPA Outreach and Education Small Grants Program, or programs that are already established, especially those focused on K-12 education.

 Round 3 Timeline